-In Compliance with Rule 19(12) of the Rulebook of the Nigerian Stock Exchange Shareholders and other holders of the Company's Securities reserve the rights to ask questions not only at the meeting but also in writing prior to the meeting.
-Such Shareholders or holders of other securities of the company may submit to the office of the Company Secretary written memoranda of their questions, observations or concerns arising from the Annual Reports and Accounts at least one week before the date of the Annual General Meeting.
+In compliance with Rule 19 (12) of the Rulebook of the Nigerian Exchange Limited, shareholders and other holders of the company's securities reserve the rights to ask questions not only at the meeting but also in writing prior to the meeting.
+Such shareholders or holders of other securities of the company may submit to the office of the Company's Secretary written memoranda of their questions, observations or concerns arising from the Annual Reports and Accounts at least one week before the date of the Annual General Meeting.

-VI.
-ELECTRONIC ANNUAL REPORT
+(e) ELECTRONIC ANNUAL REPORT:

-The soft copy of the 2019 Annual Report can be accessed on our website and sent to our shareholders who have provided their email addresses and WhatsApp numbers to the Registrars.
-The company plans to have a live streaming of the meeting to allow other shareholders join the meeting virtually, the link to join the meeting will be sent to Shareholders who have provided their email addresses and WhatsApp numbers to the Registrars.
-Shareholders who are interested in receiving soft copy of the 2019 Annual Report and/or joining the meeting virtually should request via email to info@carnationregistrars.com.
+The soft copy of the 2022 Annual Report can be accessed on our website and will be sent to our shareholders who have provided their email addresses and WhatsApp numbers to the Registrars.
+Shareholders who are interested in receiving the soft copy of the 2022 Annual Report should request via email to: info@carnationregistrars.com